Queen Elizabeth II Health Sciences Centre Foundation

 About Queen Elizabeth II Health Sciences Centre Foundation:

-The Queen Elizabeth II Health Sciences Centre Foundation raises funds for the QEII Health Sciences Centre in Halifax, Nova Scotia.
+The Queen Elizabeth II Health Sciences Centre Foundation (QEII Foundation) raises funds for the QEII Health Sciences Centre (QEII) in Halifax, Nova Scotia.
 The Foundation helps fund new technologies, research, innovation and education at the Centre with the goal of improving the lives of Atlantic Canadians.

 As the largest adult health sciences centre in Atlantic Canada, the QEII serves as the local community hospital for immediate care and emergency services, as well as the specialized care centre for Atlantic Canada in areas such as heart health, cancer care, neurosurgery and organ transplantation.
 The QEII is also a leading medical research and teaching centre.

-The Foundation operates 3 lotteries, the Home Lottery, the Lifestyles Lottery, and the Grand-a-Week, with total revenues of $14.3m and 33% going to the charity after expenses.
+The Foundation operates 3 lotteries, the Home Lottery, the Lifestyles Lottery, and the Working to Win, with total revenues of $18.1m in F2016, and 36% going to the charity after expenses.

 Financial RatiosFiscal year ending March